Assessment for New Applicants

 Video Guide for Applicant

-Please watch this video in preparation for your submission and the competency interview.
+Please review this OQA video guide in preparation for the submission of documents and in preparation for the Competency Assessment Interview.

 Eligibility

 - Applicants must have completed a tertiary Architectural course that permits a graduate to register as an Architect in the country of the awarding institution.
-A 5-year qualification is the expected standard (a minimum of 4 years may be accepted if providing evidence from the university, e.g. a Diploma Supplement or from the registration authority).
+A 5-year qualification is the expected standard.

-- 6 months of paid architectural work experience (excluding course integrated experience if replacing coursework time within a 5-year curriculum).
+- 6 months of paid architectural post-graduate work experience (excluding course integrated experience).

 - English language proficiency.